[2-Ethics-Credit CLE Seminar] Internal Investigations and What Happens Next: Compliance and Ethics

 - Temple University, Japan Campus, Mita Hall (Access)

 (Free to attendees not requiring credit)

-- The seminar is held in English and Japanese translation will be provided.
+- The seminar is held in English.

 - Persons who are interested in the topic but who do not require CLE credits are most welcome to attend.